How do you measure the productivity of remote workers?

 All of us have yearly “people plans” that tie us to our goals and what’s required.
 Every one of us tracks all of our time so that we can measure ourselves and keep on track.
 Again, this is about Leadership 101 in some ways.
 Meaning, every worker needs to have clear expectations and clear feedback — no matter where they work.

-It’s actually a lot easier than leaders in brick & mortar environments expect it to be.
-We are results-oriented by necessity.
-We’ve identified key metrics for most of our team that allow us to see results.
-We also have team meetings that focus on progress, plans, and problems.
+As a fully remote company, we’re results-oriented by necessity.
+We’ve identified key metrics for most of our team that allow us to see results, and regularly have team meetings that focus on progress, plans, and problems.
 It allows individuals to update on projects that are in motion, what is coming next, and any blockers that might be slowing them down.
 There are many studies showing that remote workers are actually more productive than their in-office counterparts.
 It simply requires managers to be focused on the tangibles instead of who is physically present.

 Productivity is roughly equivalent to answering two questions: 1) Am I meeting the goals I’ve set out? and 2) Am I gaining progress on key projects on a daily basis?
 For us, we’ve built a powerful tool designed to increase team satisfaction.
 It’s called Jell.
 Jell allows you to communicate your daily status to your team, track goals, and give teammates feedback along the way.
 It has been a great tool to help keep a pulse on things in our respective departments.